Tips for a Successful Photo Shoot!

-- Patterns/Logos/Designs: Loud prints or clothing with big logos/designs can be distracting, so it's best to stay away from those.
+- Consider Patterns/Logos/Designs: Loud prints or clothing with big logos/designs can be distracting, so it's best to stay away from those.

 - Consider the Fabric: Fabrics that have a strong shine or sparkle to them can sometimes not translate well in photographs, so if possible avoid wearing anything too shimmery/shiny (some silks can be tough!).

-- Peek-a-boo Pants for Under Skirts: Dressing the little ones in a skirt or dress can be adorable, but keep in mind the kiddos will most likely be sitting/dancing/rolling/jumping in positions that might reveal a bit too much, so having them wear some cute shorts under the skirt/dress will make sure the photos aren't showing off the diaper brand :)
+- Think About Peek-a-boo Pants for Under Skirts: Dressing the little ones in a skirt or dress can be adorable, but keep in mind the kiddos will most likely be sitting/dancing/rolling/jumping in positions that might reveal a bit too much, so having them wear some cute shorts under the skirt/dress will make sure the photos aren't showing off the diaper brand :)